 - Find daily vegetarian and healthy living ideas on my Facebook page.

 This post contains affiliate links.
-When you purchase products via my links, it doesn’t cost you anything and I earn a tiny commission, which helps me continue to provide free content here on Letty’s Kitchen.
+When you purchase products via my links, it doesnโt cost you anything and I earn a tiny commission, which helps me continue to provide free content here on Lettyโs Kitchen.
 Thank you!!

-Oat Pie Pastry and Cream Cheese Pie Dough
+Foolproof Cream Cheese Pie Dough

 Ingredients

-- 8 tablespoons (1 stick) cold unsalted butter, sliced 1/4-inch thick
+- 8 tablespoons 1 stick cold unsalted butter, sliced 1/4-inch thick

-- 1 (4-ounce) package cream cheese, cut into pieces
+- 1 4-ounce package cream cheese, cut into pieces

-- ⅛ teaspoon fine sea salt
+- โ teaspoon fine sea salt

-- 1 cup white whole wheat flour or all-purpose flour
+- 1 cup whole wheat pastry flour or all-purpose flour

 Instructions

-- Beat the butter in the bowl of an electric mixer until it is smooth.
-Add the cream cheese, sugar and salt.
+- Add the cream cheese, sugar and salt.
 Beat well, stopping to scrape the sides and the bottom of the bowl.
-Add the flour all at once, and mix just until the dough comes together.

-- Gather the dough and form into a disk, about ¾-inch thick.
-Wrap in plastic wrap and refrigerate at least one hour or overnight.
+- Wrap in plastic wrap and refrigerate at least one hour or overnight.

 The site’s looking so great!
 I’ll have to try your pie crust recipes soon.
 Happy Thanksgiving! · 27 November, 2013